Before You Sell: EcoATM Checklist

 Check the price

-Once you know how much your smartphone is worth, you can then make an educated decision regarding whether to sell your smartphone to ecoATM, on the private market, to a Flipsy vendor, or to another buyer.
-You can also gauge whether ecoATM's pricing is fair, or at least on par with buyback vendors.
+Once you know how much your smartphone is worth, you can then make an educated decision regarding whether to sell your smartphone to ecoATM, on the private market, to a Flipsy Trust Verified Store or to another buyer.
+You can also gauge whether ecoATM's pricing is fair, or at least on par with buyback stores.
 In some cases, the price difference might be worth waiting to receive payment; in others, the difference might be negligible and offer justification for getting fast cash via ecoATM.

 Assess the condition of your phone